lkstz/email-order/README.md

 A small tool that sends an email from a draft.

-This tool was created for AWS Lambda function being invoked by an [AWS IoT button](https://aws.amazon.com/iotbutton/).
+This tool was originally created for an AWS Lambda function being invoked by an [AWS IoT button](https://aws.amazon.com/iotbutton/).
 The button's current purpose is to send an email to the local beverage dealer to order new beverages.

 A few configuration values aside, this tool does not depend on any data stored in S3 or something else.